-Chhattisgarh: Security forces raped and assaulted at least 16 women, says NHRC
+Chhattisgarh: Security forces raped and assaulted at least 16 women in October 2015, says NHRC

 The Commission has issued a notice to the state government asking why it should not recommend interim monetary relief of Rs 37 lakh to the women.